jonathanpberger/jpb.com/public/sdd-talk1/slides.md

 - • Go back through my work and break changes down into **small, atomic commits**
 - • I hop onto the master branch
-- • `git cherrypick` the styling commits
+- • `git cherry-pick` the styling commits

 ---

 # **BOOM!**
 ## Free style tweaks and polish!

 ---
 ## Phase Two

 - • Devs get to the SDD'd stories in the backlog (which ideally is within a few days).
 - • There's a comment pointing them to the branch,
 - • which they can **check out as a renamed repo** and then **run on another port**:

 ---